jasmineee-li/zap-writing-plugin/README.md

-# Dangerous Writing Plugin for Obsidian
+# Zap: A Dangerous Writing Plugin for Obsidian

 A "Most Dangerous Writing App" experience for Obsidian.
-Start a timed writing session and keep typing - if you stop for more than 5 seconds, your content gets deleted!
+Run timed or word-goal writing sprints and keep typing—if you stop for more than 5 seconds, your content gets deleted!

 ## Features

 - **Timed Writing Sessions**: Set a duration (1-60 minutes) for your writing session
+- **Word Count Goals**: Run sprints to a target word count instead of a timer
 - **Idle Detection**: Stop typing for 5 seconds (configurable) and face the penalty
 - **Penalty Options**: Choose to delete entire file, last paragraph, or just last sentence
 - **Visual Warnings**: Progressive colored overlay warns you as idle time approaches